tobias-hildebrandt/pisite/notes.md

-add auto-refresh status divs during boot up test deployment on real hardware add autoshutdown for games and hardware rewrite html+js frontend in some more organized framework finish api for registratation, account management, and admin panel move session into database? add logging
+add auto-refresh status divs during boot up test deployment on real hardware add autoshutdown for games and hardware rewrite html+js frontend in some more organized framework:
+    standardize common models for endpoint operations (status, on, off, extras via string probably) finish api for registratation, account management, and admin panel move session into database? add logging